 What Are Some Possible Issues With Buyer Rebates?

-The only issue you can potentially encounter with a buyer rebate is its affect on the loan-to-value (LTV) of your mortgage.
+The only issue you can potentially encounter with a buyer rebate is its effect on the loan-to-value (LTV) of your mortgage.
 If the rebate is not factored into underwriting, your LTV could be too high but as long as you tell your lender, everything will go smoothly.

 For example, say you are buying a home for $1,000,000 and the bank requires 20% down.
-You’ll contribute $200,000 and borrow $800,000 - seems simple.
-However the rebates is generally treated as a reduction of the purchase price.
-If you’re getting a 2% rebate, the bank will now say you’re getting an $800,000 loan on a $980,000 purchase and your LTV just increased to 81.6% ($800,000 / $980,000).
+You’ll contribute $200,000 and borrow $800,000 — seems simple.
+However, the rebate is generally treated as a reduction of the purchase price.
+If you're getting a rebate of $17,500, the bank will now say you're getting an $800,000 loan on a $982,500 purchase and your

 Why Aren’t Buyer Agent Commission Rebates More Common in NYC?

-More buyers are learning about commission rebates everyday but unfortunately most have no idea they exist!
+More buyers are learning about commission rebates every day but unfortunately most have no idea they exist!
 There are a couple reasons why.

 Greed